(By First Hearing the Gospel Message)

 In another example, we see the apostle Philip explaining the gospel message of truth (and thereby Christ) to the Ethiopian eunuch:

+That is what this book is all about – preaching the gospel message to you completely and accurately, from start to finish.
 All the prior chapters have been building up to this point, by setting a solid foundation – explaining to you the truth of God, explaining who Jesus was, showing you what His death and resurrection means, and that believing in Christ as your Lord and Savior is the first step on the path to eternal life.